 Within the structure of the real number system, the study of Algebra concentrates on simple, linear and quadratic equations and problem-solving utilizing basic contemporary mathematical language and symbolism.
 This course is intended for 9th graders who may learn better from a hands-on approach.
 Students will be engaged in cooperative teams, working on projects, and activities that help to make math more memorable and algebra more accessible to all students with different abilities or learning styles.

 - Inexpensive calculator that can do exponents, 53.
-Your phone is acceptable and there is a calculator built into most of the online assignments.
+Your phone is NOT acceptable but you may borrow a calculator from the library.

 - Notebook/Journal for recording notes and calculations, with these sections:

 - daily assignments

 - Graph paper, which may be part of the notebook

 - Pencil and eraser

 - Straightedge (ruler)

 1 – Solving Equations and Inequalities